Tariq Hayat Khan, MCPS, FCPS

 PM&DC decided in May 2010 that BLS certification will be mandatory pre-requisite for house job.
 Unfortunately, this certification was left on the discretion of the medical colleges and there was no monitoring of the actual training imparted to the newly graduated doctors.

 There are a total of 114 medical colleges in Pakistan, including 44 in public sector and 70 in private sector, recognized by PM&DC.
 The annual seat allocation varies from 50 to 350 students per college every year.
-If an average of admissions per year is calculated, it may come to be about 200, which means that 22800 new medical students are being added to the medical colleges every year.10
+If an average of admissions per year is calculated, it may come to be about 200, which means that 22800 new medical students are being added to the medical colleges every year.

-Similarly, there are 55 dental colleges, 15 in public sector and 40 in private section, recognized by PM&DC.11 These dental colleges have 50-100 seats each; that means an average of 70 seats per college.
+11 These dental colleges have 50-100 seats each; that means an average of 70 seats per college.
 So, the number of fresh entrants every year is 3850.
 It means approximately 26650 medical students enter the medical circle every year.

 Unfortunately, except for a handful of medical / dental colleges, most colleges don’t have a well-equipped skill lab.
 Most of the graduates don’t have a chance to perform hands-on CPR.
 Only a handful medical colleges run mandatory BLS training programs for their students in the first two years; a valid certificate is mandatory for house jobs, induction in postgraduate training and even employment.
 Some medical institutions run training courses due to personal interest of some department heads.
 These programs are usually open-ended, without any follow-up and not restricted to own medical students or HCPs.